Do World Action Models Generalize Better than VLAs? A Robustness Study: Experiments

 As discussed in \Cref{sec:diff_wam}, WAMs differ from VLAs in both backbone selection and the subsequent training strategy for robot policy generation.
 Unlike VLAs, which typically leverage VLM backbones, WAMs build upon video diffusion models pretrained on web-scale video generation tasks.
 Exposure to diverse and temporally rich video data in video backbone enables WAMs to capture fine-grained visual dynamics and temporal dependencies without requiring extensive training for policy generation.
 As shown in \Cref{tab:training_data}, WAMs such as Cosmos-policy require only lightweight finetuning on downstream tasks while maintaining strong robustness under various visual perturbations.
 In contrast, the backbone models of VLAs are primarily trained on static image-text data and lack explicit priors over visual dynamics, which can limit their ability to adapt to new scenes and tasks.
 To achieve robustness comparable to WAMs, VLAs typically require additional training on diverse dynamic visual data.
 For instance, $\pi_{0.5}$ achieves strong cross-scene generalization and robustness to visual perturbations by incorporating diverse robotic data and web data into its training pipeline.
 Similarly, hybrid methods such as VLA-JEPA and MOTUS with strong robustness also incorporate human video data in their training pipeline.
 Overall, the spatiotemporal priors inherited from video generation backbones substantially simplifies the training process of WAMs and reduce their reliance on diverse visual data.
 This advantage is particularly valuable in settings where data availability is limited.

 \textbf{RQ 4.} What are the runtime characteristics of WAMs and how do they compare to those of VLAs?

 A major limitation of WAMs is their slower runtime compared to VLAs, primarily due to the computational overhead of the future-state diffusion process.
 As summarized in \Cref{tab:speed}, the inference cost of WAMs varies considerably depending on architecture choices.
 Among VLAs, $\pi_{0.5}$ achieves the fastest inference at 63\,ms per chunk, while X-VLA takes 195\,ms per inference.
 In contrast, MOTUS and WAMs are consistently slower, requiring at least 4.8$\times$ runtime per inference compared to $\pi_{0.5}$.
 A critical factor that largely determines the speed of WAMs is the number of denoising steps for state and action, with state denoising typically dominating the runtime.
 For example, GE-Act requires only one denoising step for state and ten for action, whereas Cosmos-Policy performs five steps for both.
 MOTUS, in contrast, uses ten denoising steps for both state and action.
 LingBot-VA adopts different configurations depending on the setting: for real-world deployment, it uses three denoising steps for state and five for action, while for RoboTwin 2.0, it employs 25 and 50 steps, respectively, which explains its significantly longer inference time (5.2 seconds per inference).
 Runtime speed of WAMs is also affected by other factors, including backbone size (2B--5.3B parameters), generation strategy (joint denoising vs.\ separate action decoding), and whether autoregressive generation is employed.
-By omitting visual state generation at test time, Fast-WAM reports an inference latency of 190 ms, which remains substantially slower than $\pi_{0.5}$.
+By omitting visual state generation at test time, Fast-WAM achieves the lowest inference latency among WAMs in our comparison (190 ms; \Cref{tab:speed}), but is still 3.0$\times$ slower than $\pi_{0.5}$.
 Further efforts are still needed to improve the inference efficiency of WAMs.